The daily rhythm of worship

 A few simple courtesies make for a respectful visit:

-• Dress modestly.
-Since 7 July 2025 the temple asks devotees to wear traditional or decent attire; revealing or Western clothing may be refused.
-Policies can change — see Guidelines.
+- Dress modestly.
+Since 7 July 2025 we ask devotees to wear traditional or decent attire; revealing or Western clothing may be refused.
+See Guidelines.

-If you wish to make an offering or arrange a seva, please use the temple’s official channels.
-See the contact page, and do not rely on payment information found on third-party sites.
+If you wish to make an offering or arrange a seva now, please use our official channels — see the seva & donations and contact pages — and please do not rely on payment information found elsewhere.